 Adding sound-absorbing materials is a surefire way to reduce reverb and increase sound clarity.
 An impressive array of attractive options let you customize the look, from subtle to sizzling.
 Beautifully printed sound panels even pass for artwork – including prints, photography, graphics and logos.
 Tackle sound leakage with sound masking tech positioned around conference rooms.
 Often referred to as white noise machines, these devices are discreet and inexpensive to deploy.

 #3 Get Smart

 Smart film is poised to revolutionize conference room design.
-Also known as “switchable film,” this tech has come a long way lately, with formulations that can be easily retrofit onto existing surfaces.
+Also known as “switchable film,” this tech has come a long way lately, with formulations that can be easily retrofitted onto existing surfaces.
 Glassed-in meeting rooms create a distinctive aesthetic and keep spaces open and airy.
-Smart film keeps the look minimalist and modern, while enabling on-demand privacy by becoming opaque with the flip of a switch.
+Smart film keeps the look minimalist and modern while enabling on-demand privacy by becoming opaque with the flip of a switch.
 On windows, smart film filters UV rays and makes it easy to block out glare.

 #4 Get Comfortable

 Go beyond good looks and great tech.
 Conference room guests need to be comfortable to be truly impressed – and truly productive.
 Comfort promotes productivity.
 Discomfort distracts and derails thinking and creative energy.
 Annoying fans, flickering lights, and wobbly tables top the list of irritants.
 Overcrowding is another source of discomfort.
 Attention to detail is key to maximizing conference room comfort.

 Make a list of discomforts and distractions and check it regularly.
 Provide adequate seating and enough table space for personal comfort.
 Allow ample room for attendees to stand up and move around during lengthy meetings and to facilitate breakouts.